-- □ Uplifting and encouraging others - Encourage students to avoid unpleasant, gory, rude, or negative writing, including words like "dumb" or "stupid."
+□ Uplifting and encouraging others

+Writing that is overtly unpleasant, gory, blasphemous, rude, or negative does not belong in your student's writing.
+Discourage words like "dumb" or "stupid."
 Keep an eye out for more subtle negative attitudes.

-And emphasize that writing should always be appropriate for the intended audience. - ☐ Definition of a sentence - 1.
+- □ Definition of a sentence - 1.
 Ask, "What makes a complete sentence?"
 (It must have a subject and a verb, it must express a complete thought, and it must begin with a capital letter and end with a period, question mark, or exclamation point.) - 2.
-NOTE: If students have trouble with writing complete sentences, you may want to

-spend some time developing this skill before continuing with WriteShop.
+NOTE: If students have trouble with writing complete sentences, you may want to spend some time developing this skill before continuing with WriteShop.

-Definition of a paragraph
+□ Definition of a paragraph

 With your student, read "Ingredients for a Tasty Paragraph," p. iv (TM p.
 A-10).

-1 Writing topic and closing sentences
+□ Writing topic and closing sentences

 Review with your student. (p. v)

-□ Using a thesaurus

-- 1. Say, "Thumb through your thesaurus.
+- □ Using a thesaurus - 1.
+Say, "Thumb through your thesaurus.
 What do you discover?
 What kind of book is this?
 How is it different from a dictionary?
 How will it be helpful to your writing?" - 2.
 Help students choose correct synonyms by identifying a word's accurate meaning, part of speech, and usage (slang, informal, and archaic terms should be avoided in WriteShop assignments).
 For example, look up party.
 It can be a noun meaning a social gathering, congregation, special interest group, political partisanship, or individual; an adjective meaning partisan; or an informal/slang verb (to party).
 A dictionary will help determine the correct use of a synonym. - 3.
 Explain that you expect them to use the thesaurus for every assignment.

-☐ Introducing Word lists
+□ Introducing Word lists

 - 1. WriteShop will refer to the student's Word Lists frequently.
 They act as a minithesaurus.
 Encourage their use! - 2.
-Words are categorized according to topics students will use throughout the year.

-□ Concrete writing

-- 1. Say, "Concrete writing uses colorful, descriptive, vivid, precise words to communicate a clear picture to your reader.
+Words are categorized according to topics students will use throughout the year. - □ Concrete writing - 1.
+Say, "Concrete writing uses colorful, descriptive, vivid, precise words to communicate a clear picture to your reader.
 Concrete writing strongly appeals to the five senses.
 What are the five senses?"
 (Sight, sound, smell, taste, touch.) - 2.
 Say, "Concrete words also have a strong emotional appeal."
 Offer examples.

-☐ Concrete Writing Worksheet
+□ Concrete Writing Worksheet

-- Explain directions for the "Concrete Writing Worksheet" (see Student Workbook, p.
-1-1).
+- 1. Explain directions for the "Concrete Writing Worksheet" (see Student Workbook, Lesson 1a).
 Be sure to go over the example together.
 Look for possible responses in the answer key (see Pre-writing Activity Keys). - 2.
 Practice with Sentence 1 together.
 First, brainstorm and use the thesaurus to choose three to five concrete words for each underlined one. - 3.
 Then rewrite the sentence on the dry erase board, picking words from the brainstorming list.
 Assign as many or as few sentences as you think necessary to grasp the concept of concreteness.